clotodex/auto-typer-codex/README.md

 # Auto-type your_file.py inplace
 auto-typer.py --inplace your_file.py

-# Auto-type all files in path/to/your/project, storing the typed version alongside the project files with the _typed suffix
+# Auto-type all files in path/to/your/project
+# Stores the typed version alongside the project files with the _typed suffix
-auto-typer.py --inplace --format "{filename}_typed.{ext}" path/to/your/project
+auto-typer.py --format "{filename}_typed.{ext}" path/to/your/project
 ```

 ## How it works